Mycotoxins: What Are They, Testing and How to Detox

 Take Mycotoxin Binders

 BioToxin Binder binds in the gut and circulation.
-It supports your body’s detoxification process, bind mold, ammonia, and aldehydes, and helps to remove toxins from your body.
+It supports your body’s detoxification process, binds mold, ammonia, and aldehydes, and helps to remove toxins from your body.
 It is especially beneficial if you have a mold or mycotoxin related illness or symptoms.
 Take one capsule three times a day for optimal benefits.

 Mycotoxins are some of the most common and dangerous toxins in our environment.
 They can be found in some of your food and hidden in your home.
 Mycotoxins may lead to uncomfortable acute and chronic symptoms, a compromised immune system, and serious health problems.